ineslierez-ur/DSCC265-465_Project/README.md

 ### Data_sets.ipynb

 The input is the data file returned by the explanatory analysis.
 The outputs are 5 versions of the data: 'X_same_notnormalized.csv' is the given data without location, 'X_same_notnormalized_withlocation.csv'is the given data with location, 'X_same.csv’ is the given data without location but normalized, 'X_same_with_pcs.csv' is the given data without location but normalized and includes principal components, 'X_same_with_location.csv' is 'X_same.csv’ with location.
+Actually, 'X_same_with_pcs.csv’ is produced later by Prediction_Part1_data_preparation_same.ipynb notebook.

 For part 1, the data sets used are: **'X_same_with_pcs.csv’, 'X_same_with_location.csv', and the raw data from Kaggle.**